aehrc/Mirorr/README.md

 David Rivest-Henault, Nicholas Dowson, Peter B. Greer, Jurgen Fripp, and Jason Dowling "Robust inverse-consistent affine CT-MR registration in MRI-assisted and MRI-alone prostate radiation therapy."
 Medical Image Analysis (In press), 2015.

+The permanent citable DOI link to the original source code used in the production of this paper is here: [dx.doi.org](http://dx.doi.org/10.4225/08/55372DE407418).
+The GitHub version has been updated and is (semi-)actively developed.

 This software has been developed by a team of researchers from [CSIRO](http://www.csiro.au/)'s [The Australian E-Health Research Centre](http://aehrc.com/).
 See AUTHORS.txt for more details.

-To use SymMirorr, run the program as follows:  mirorr --reg-mode symmetric [other program arguments] To use Mirorr, run the program as follows:     mirorr --reg-mode classic   [other program arguments]
+To use SymMirorr, run the program as follows:  `mirorr --reg-mode symmetric [other program arguments]` To use Mirorr, run the program as follows:     `mirorr --reg-mode classic   [other program arguments]`

 ### Detailed description ###

-The mirorr program implement a robust multimodal image registration method that is based on local correlation computed using a block-matching approach, as described in the paper indicated above.
+The mirorr program implements a robust multimodal image registration method that is based on local correlation computed using a block-matching approach, as described in the paper indicated above.
 Mirror is, for the moment, only concerned with global registration, that is, using either a rigid or an affine transformation model.
 When using the default parameter set (--reg-mode symmetric), the registration method benefits from a half-way space definition to gain inverse-consistency high degree.
 That means that the order of input images on the command line has a notably reduced effect on the end result, simplifying analysis, and increasing robustness.

 This algorithm has been extensively tested for CT-MR, MR-MR and MR-PET registrations.